 Mount Royal National Park

 Camp at Youngville campground to access the World Heritage rainforests of Mount Royal National Park over a few days.
-Follow walking tracks and 4WD routes from here.
+Follow walking tracks from here.

 For the latest updates on fires, closures and other alerts in this area, see https://www.nationalparks.nsw.gov.au/camping-and-accommodation/campgrounds/youngville-campground/local-alerts